1. Applications should be submitted via the Apply Texas Application System electronically before the appropriate deadline.

 It is important to send supplemental materials as early as possible to ensure your application is reviewed in a timely manner.

 The department does not have minimum test scores or GPA requirements for admission.
 All applications are weighed against the others, so your odds of acceptance are based upon how the strength of your fellow applicants.
 Additionally, weakness in one area of consideration (e.g. GRE scores or grades) can be offset by strength in another area (e.g. publications or research experience).

 Please note that an international graduate student whose native language is not English must fulfill an English proficiency requirement through either English Proficiency Verification or English Language Certification.
-This proficiency requirement should be met early in a student’s program, and it must be completed before scheduling either the final examination for the master’s degree or the preliminary examination for the doctoral degree.

 You can find more information at http://ogaps.tamu.edu/English-Language-Proficiency-Requirements.